endymion/BeachAnalytics/docs/index.md

 ## Sources

-The infection estimates here are based on the confirmed case countes for the city of Miami Beach in the daily updates from the Florida Department of Health at https://www.floridadisaster.org/news-media/news/
+The infection estimates here are based on the confirmed case counts for the city of Miami Beach in the daily updates from the Florida Department of Health at https://www.floridadisaster.org/news-media/news/

 The FDOH has been publishing these city-by-city counts since March 23, so that's the start date on the data in this analysis.